oybcst/shiny-mbws/README.md

 - Open R Studio
 - Go to the directory containing the files
 - When you open ui.R, global.R, or server.R, there will be a button "Run App", instead of the usual "Run".
-- Then hopefully you just hit "Run App" and it looks like this, hosted on shinyio: [shiny-mbws](https://lisalenorelowe.shinyapps.io/shiny-mbws)
+- Then hopefully you just hit "Run App" and it works, and looks like the one on shinyapps.io.

 The names are weird because this just starts with shiny_mb and hacks away.
 Here is shiny_mb
 - [shiny_mb on shinyapps.io](https://lisalenorelowe.shinyapps.io/shiny-mb/)